oneapi-src/oneDAL/docs/source/daal/data-management/numeric-tables.rst

 tables highly depends on a particular algorithm.
 You can find algorithm-specific guidance in the Performance Considerations section for the appropriate algorithm.

-For DPC++ interfaces, |product| defines ``SyclNumericTable`` class that holds data on the device side.
-All numeric table implementations without *SYCL\** prefix in their name hold data on the host side.
-We recommend using classes derived from ``SyclNumericTable`` when computations are planned to be performed on a non-host device.